w1123581321345589/aiglos-dashboard/README.md

 **March 11 — Nvidia starts over with NemoClaw.** Nvidia is developing NemoClaw, an open-source challenger to OpenClaw built explicitly around stronger security and privacy protections, with early partnerships at Adobe, Google, and Salesforce.
 When the world's largest AI infrastructure company decides the answer to OpenClaw is a security-first rewrite, the market has confirmed the gap.

+**March 11 — Nvidia drops Nemotron Super: 1M context, 120B parameters, open weights, 5x faster.** This is not an incremental model release.
+This is a structural change to the threat model.
+An agent running Nemotron Super locally can load an entire codebase into a single context window and reason across the full dependency graph, CI/CD config, and secrets layout before making a single outbound call.
+The per-call scanner catches malicious tool calls.
+It does not catch reconnaissance that happens entirely within a 1M-token context window.
+Open weights mean local inference: no API-level guardrails, no provider rate limits, no endpoint to monitor, fine-tunable to ignore safety prompts.
+The attack unit is no longer a tool call.
+It is a campaign assembled in one inference pass that executes in one clean-looking tool call.
+Aiglos is adding campaign-mode session analysis — T06 extended — to address exactly this vector.

 Aiglos is the runtime layer for the OpenClaw ecosystem that exists today, while Nvidia builds the one for tomorrow.
+Nemotron Super is the model that will run inside it.

 ---